KingEnderBrine/-RoR2-ProperSave/README.md

 * `ProperSave.Loading.OnLoadingEnded` - event, fired when `IsLoading` set to false (this happens after `RoR2.TeamManager.Start` because this is the last step of loading process).
 * `ProperSave.Loading.CurrentSave` - current save file, you can access it after `OnLoadingStarted`.
 Will be overwritten every time game is saved.
 * `CurrentSave.GetModdedData<Type>("")` - use this method to get data that you've saved.
+* `CurrentSave.TryGetModdedData<Type>("")` - use this method to get data that you've saved or null if there is nothing saved with that key.
 * `ProperSave.Data` - under this namespace you can find classes used to save some of vanilla data.

 # Console commands